tcerini/meet/README.md

 **Feature 1 - Filter Events By City:** As a user, I would like to be able to show/hide event details so that I can see more/less information about an event.

-Scenario 1: An event element is collapsed by default.
+Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities.
 - Given the user have just opened the app
 - When the user views the events list
 - Then all events details should be hidden

-Scenario 2: User can expand an event to see details.
+Scenario 2: User should see a list of suggestions when they search for a city.
 - Given the user have just opened the app
 - When the user clicks on the "Show Details" button of one of the events
 - Then the event's details should be shown